VForWaTer/tool_whiteboxgis/README.md

 ### Reproject to Metric CRS
 **Description:** Reproject a raster into a metric CRS (defaults to EPSG:25832 for Karlsruhe/Baden‑Württemberg) with a specified cell size.
+  Note: When chaining tools, run reproject_to_metric immediately before hydrological analyses to ensure distance-based outputs are in meters.
 **Parameters:**
 - `target_epsg` (integer, optional): Target EPSG code; if invalid or not provided, defaults to EPSG:25832.
 - `cell_size` (number, optional, default: 30): Output pixel size in meters.
 - `resampling` (string, optional, default: "bilinear"): Resampling method.
 Options: `"nearest"`, `"bilinear"`, `"cubic"`.
+- `source_epsg` (integer, optional, default: 4326): Source EPSG used to assign a CRS if the input lacks one; otherwise the existing CRS is preserved.

 **Data:**
 - `dem` (file): The input DEM file to be reprojected (.TIFF/.TIF format).